tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 To link one documentation topic to another inside the same project (internal cross references, not links to external web resources), don't use manual Markdown links.
 Instead, use an automated ref property that is generated from the `_include/links.html` file (which loops through your sidebar and gets all the `ref` properties).

 This automated approach is more efficient and easier than manual Markdown link formatting.
-Additionally, it is the only way to scale link paths for translation projects, and to publish valid links on both Hippo and Jekyll themes.
+Additionally, it is the only way to scale link paths for translation projects.

 For each item in your sidebar menu, include a `ref` property like this:

 <pre>
 - title: Sample Topic
   jurl: /sample.html
-  hurl: /solutions/devices/fire-tv/docs/sample
+  hurl: /solutions/devices/product/docs/sample
   <span class="red">ref: sample</span>
 </pre>

 Then open **_data/topnav.yml and make sure your project's sidebar name is included in the **products** list.

-The file that generates the links (`_includes/links.html`) iterates through the sidebar data files (all the ones listed in your configuration file) and constructs a list of Markdown reference-style links with this syntax: {% raw %}`{{site.hippobaseurl}}{{folderitem.hurl}}`{% endraw %} for the Hippo theme, and {% raw %}`{{folderitem.jurl}}`{% endraw %} for the Jekyll theme.
+The file that generates the links (`_includes/links.html`) iterates through the sidebar data files (all the ones listed in your configuration file) and constructs a list of Markdown reference-style links.

 (The forward slash (`/`) gets removed from the Jekyll links, which allows links to be relative.)
 You can see the output by looking at the linkstest.html file in the \_site directory after your site builds.